th JANUARY 13, 2012 BY ZERYEHUN

 What should be done?
-A) Replacing the incumbent’s politics of loyalty with a politics based on citizenship.
+A) INTERCONNECTION.
+Recognizing our interconnection or the fact of our shared past and shared future as an important element, not only of our political discourse and but also of existence and destiny.
+B) POLITICS OF CITIZENSHIP Replacing the incumbent’s politics of loyalty with a politics based on citizenship.
 If there is a genuine desire and commitment for peace, what is needed is not trying to maintain Ethiopian sovereignty through the few, politically loyal or co-opted groups or individuals while excluding all anti-government political movements by undermining dissent voices.
-B) Condemning violence by all sides.
-Violent struggle to remove the current government cannot be a solution either.
+C) NON-VIOLENCE Condemning violence by all sides.
+Violent means or struggle to maintain or remove the current government cannot be a solution either.
 Why?
 The TPLF-EPRDF has proven that a political change that comes through violence and a victor’s peace hasn’t brought sustainable and inclusive political stability and peace.
 It is only keeping the cycle of violence.
-C) Political reform, not radical change.
+D) REFORM Political reform, not radical change.
 The world has witnessed that dismantling existing (or undemocratic/empire) states to create new ones rarely led to the establishment of a peaceful and stable (let alone a democratic) political order.
-D) Civil-right protection.
-Often times the state as well as its critics often seek mobilization and legitimacy in the name of groups i.e. ethnic or religious groups.
-While this should be recognised, it is also significant to mobilise the various populations within and outside groups, across boundaries towards achieving equal right for all citizens.
-F) Balancing rights with duty.
-The Ethiopian government as well as ethno-nationalists emphasize the right of nations and nationalities without exerting equal effort on their duty, responsibility and commitment to enhancinig the shared and cross-cutting Ethiopian political, social and cultural values.
-Nevrthless, there must be a balance between right and duty.
+E) CIVIL RIGHT.
+Often times the state as well as its critics seek mobilization and legitimacy in the name of groups i.e. ethnic or religious groups.
+While this should be recognized, it is also significant to mobilize diverse voices within and outside groups and across boundaries towards achieving civic rights.
+F) RIGHT & DUTY.
+The Ethiopian government as well as ethno-nationalists emphasize the right of nations and nationalities without exerting an equal effort on their duty, responsibility and commitment to enhancing the shared and cross-cutting Ethiopian political, social and cultural values.
+Nevertheless, there must be a balance between right and duty.